plivermore/AH-RJMCMC1/readme.md

 **Version 5: revised June 16th 2020**
 Includes: an option for using a uniform distribution for the intensity, rather than normal distributions.
-Reproduces the outputs for the manuscript (in review): "Archeomagnetic intensity variations during the era of geomagnetic spikes in the Near East".
+Reproduces the outputs for the manuscript: "Archeomagnetic intensity variations during the era of geomagnetic spikes in the Near East".

+**Version 6: revised March 19th 2021**
+Includes: an option for linking stratified data sets

 Authors: